whaakman/azure-docs.nl-nl/articles/data-factory/v1/data-factory-data-processing-using-batch.md

        string folderPath = GetFolderPath(inputDataset);
        string output = string.Empty; // for use later.

-       // create storage client for input.
+       // Create the storage client for input.
 Pass the connection string.
        CloudStorageAccount inputStorageAccount = CloudStorageAccount.Parse(connectionString);
        CloudBlobClient inputClient = inputStorageAccount.CreateCloudBlobClient();

-       // initialize the continuation token before using it in the do-while loop.
+       // Initialize the continuation token before using it in the do-while loop.
        BlobContinuationToken continuationToken = null;
        do
        {   // get the list of input blobs from the input storage client object.